- TRPGs are Tactical Role-Playing Games that combine elements from both simulation RPGs and tactical games!

 TRPGs (or Tactical Role Playing Games) are simulation-based video games that combine elements from general RPGs and imbue tactical elements as turn-based games.
 TRPGs can often be compared with original RPGs.
-However, they allow players to experience the same RPG experience but with a twist of strategic thinking, character-controlling, and real-time movement among others.
+However, they allow players to experience the same RPG experience but with a twist of strategic thinking, character-controlling, and real-time movement.

 What Are The Most Popular TRPGs?